Monkey Beach Phi Phi Islands - Safety guide before you visit

 • Photo tip: Use a zoom lens to capture natural behavior without getting too close.

-Staying safe: How to visit responsibly
+How to visit responsibly and stay safe

 Monkey Beach is beautiful, but it’s also a place to tread carefully.
 Here's how to do it right: